avbrown/new_film_studio_at_microsoft/README.md

 README.md links to presentation and sources
 README.md includes instructions for navigating the repository

-[^1]For instance, Warner Brothers chased the Marvel model - long films about superheroes with a marketable cast and moneymaking directors -  and still stumbled.
+[^1]: As an example Warner Brothers chased the Marvel model - long films about superheroes with a marketable cast and moneymaking directors -  and still stumbled.
 Given the unpredictable nature of the industry we recommend a strategy of broad diversification within our best practices, rather than betting large on a very specific combination.

-[^2]For instance, one outlier in the dataset, a film called "Deep Throat" is alleged to have an inflated box office return.
-A 2005 LA Times article (https://www.latimes.com/archives/la-xpm-2005-feb-24-fi-golden24-story.html) raises numerous issues with the box office claims.
+[^2]: For instance, one outlier in the dataset, a film called "Deep Throat" is alleged to have an inflated box office return.
+A 2005 LA Times article (https://www.latimes.com/archives/la-xpm-2005-feb-24-fi-golden24-story.html) raises numerous issues with the box office claims, including allegations of mob involvement in adjusting box office numbers.

-[^bignote]: To illustrate this issue, here's a list of films called 'Home' pulled from Wikipedia:
+[^3]: To illustrate this issue, here's a list of films called 'Home' pulled from Wikipedia:

 Films